- Draft -

 Instead I got a Madcatz MOJO, it was the best Android TV box (’microconsole’ as they were called) and to me it was the Nvidia Shield TV of the time!

-So that sparked an interest in game development again, I looked into open source engines, I settled with Gameplay3D(C++) for a while, but the creators removed older OS support which is obviously wrong!
+So that sparked an interest in game development again, I looked into open source engines, I settled with Gameplay3D(C++) for a while, but the creators removed older OS target support which is, in my opinion wrong!

 So, next I bought Esenthel(C#) rapid development but the owner decided to put always online DRM.. pfft, no thanks!